Diegoregalado0/dummy_shift_edge/README.md

 with no shared state concerns.
 The in-memory ping log is per-instance and for local debugging only — don't rely on it across instances.

-## Notes

-- VIN is the primary key for vehicle lookups; VINs are 17 characters, format-realistic (Mazda-style JM1/JM3 WMI prefix) but not decodable.
-- Each vehicle's `slug` field is precomputed at generation time and used for the public `/inventory/:slug` URL; `/api/vehicle/:vin` still looks up by VIN for API consumers.
-- Inventory is static for the life of the process — no writes, no DB.
-- No authentication, no analytics dashboard, no SPA framework, by design.

-## Image attribution

-Vehicle photos are real Mazda photos pulled from Wikimedia Commons (freely licensed for reuse).
-Each vehicle gets its own distinct 5-photo set, drawn from a per-model pool in `public/images/vehicles/<model>/pool/`:

 | Model | Pool size | Vehicles in inventory |
 |---|---|---|
 | CX-5 | 25 | 10 |